 “suddenly.”
 “Destruction,” not for those who know “perfectly” the timing and nature of “the day of the Lord,” but for those who, saying among themselves “Peace and safety,” are united in unyielding opposition to God and his faithful people.

 Let it be clearly understood: The “destruction” does not come “suddenly” to those who know “perfectly” how “the day of the Lord” will come, for they will have already been “caught up… in the clouds,” together with “the dead in Christ” who have just been resurrected, before the “destruction” is suddenly unleashed.
 1 Thessalonians 4:13-18.
-NOT “raptured” in the religious sense of secretly, silently taken away, but “caught up… in the clouds to meet the Lord in the air.”
+NOT “raptured” in the religious sense of secretly, silently whisked away, but “caught up… in the clouds to meet the Lord in the air.”
 1 Thessalonians 4:17-18.
 “Caught up… in the air” to never again set foot on planet Earth, for the Millennium transpires before the “little time” of which “the day of the Lord” is the very last day of the material universe and time itself.

 "Like a thief in the night.”